 Pinpoint Restaurant is a Coastal Community Restaurant that showcases the bounty of Wilmington.
 The restaurant is located at 114 Market Street in Wilmington.
 The concept is to serve food rooted in Southern tradition.
-The menu changes based on the local available seafood.
-With accolades like the Best Fine Dining Restaurant by Wilmington magazine and Best New Southern Restaurants by Southern Living in 2016 we were really excited to check out Pinpoint.
+The menu changes based on the locally available seafood.
+With accolades like the Best Fine Dining Restaurant by Wilmington magazine and Best New Southern Restaurants by Southern Living in 2016, we were really excited to check out Pinpoint.

 What we had to eat:

 Oysters (Raw) – White Stone from Virginia, Swansboro from the great state of North Carolina and Kussi from Washington.
 They were served with Champagne mignonette, Satsuma granita and cocktail sauce.
 They were also served with crackers which were amazing.
 We also tried the baked oyster which was served with NC shrimp, chillis, panko and palm oil.

 Butterbean Hummus with shaved radish, feta, green tomatoes and olive oil.
 It was served with a focaccia bread.
 This stuff was out of this world.
 Some of the best hummus you will have.